ItalyPaleAle/SMNormalize/README.md

 - **`options.preserveCharacters`** (string, default: `-_.`) optional list of individual characters that should not be removed, regardless of modes of operation.
 By default, this includes the dash `-`, the underscore `_` and the dot `.`.
 You can disable this by setting this to an empty string.
 - **`options.lowercase`** (boolean, default: `false`) optionally lowercases the string before returning it.

-To show the difference between multiple modes of operation and options, consider this string as example: `Hello Шѻrld_!1߁🤗`
+To show the difference between multiple modes of operation and options, consider this string as example: <br> `Hello Шѻrld_!1߁🤗`

 |  | "basic" mode | "alphabetic" mode | "latin" mode |
 |-------------------------------------------|------------------|-------------------|--------------|